Shopify vs Squarespace

 Shopify Email

-“Shopify Email” is free to use for one month, where users can email up to 2,500 customers.
-After that, there is an additional $1 fee for every 1,000 new subscribers added, making it cheaper to use than Squarespace Email.
+“Shopify Email” is free for one month, and users can email up to 2,500 customers.
+After that, there is an additional $1 fee for every 1,000 new subscribers added, making it cheaper than Squarespace Email.

 24/7 Customer Support